kimbring2/DeepSoccer/solenoid_electromagnet_joint_spring_plugin/README.md

 ``kx`` : The spring coefficient in N-m

-``set_point`` : The angle at which the joint would feel no force in radians
+``set_point`` : The pooint at which the solenoid electromagnet joint would feel no force

-``joint`` : Name of the joint to add the torsional spring to
+``joint`` : Name of the joint to add the solenoid electromagnet to

-### Contribute

-If you find a bug in the code, feel free to submit a pull request.